pchuang34/connect-four-game-java/README.md

 Connect 4 is a two-player game in which each player takes turns dropping colored discs into a vertical grid.
 The goal of the game is to connect four of one's own discs of the same color vertically, horizontally, or diagonally before your opponent does.

-Running the image, users will be able to input the column number in the command line to drop their disc in the desired column.
+Running the Docker Container, users will be able to input the column number in the command line to drop their disc in the desired column.

 Images:
 <p align="center" width="100%">